SightSpirit/quizsystem/README.md

 # quizsystem
 A basic quiz generation and administration system.
-Built for as a class project.
+Built as a class project.